US gives final clearance to COVID-19 shots for kids 5 to 11

 "There are children in the second grade who have never experienced a normal school year," Walensky said.
 "Pediatric vaccination has the power to help us change all of that."

-Millions of shots made by Pfizer and its partner BioNTech have already been shipped to states, doctors' offices and pharmacies — in orange caps, to avoid mix-ups with purple-capped vials of adult vaccine.
+"It will allow parents to end months of anxious worrying about their kids, and reduce the extent to which children spread the virus to others," he said in a statement.
+"It is a major step forward for our nation in our fight to defeat the virus."

-The American Academy of Pediatrics welcomed the vote as its members get ready to start the first injections into little arms as soon as they're given the final OK.
-The 5- to 11-year-olds will receive two shots, three weeks apart, the same schedule as everyone else -- but using a smaller needle.
+The American Academy of Pediatrics welcomed the decision as its members get ready to start the first injections into little arms, which the CDC said could begin "as soon as possible."
+The 5- to 11-year-olds will receive two low doses, three weeks apart, of the vaccine made by Pfizer and its partner BioNTech -- the same schedule as everyone else, but using a smaller needle.

-"Sharing this life-saving vaccine with our children is a huge step forward and provides us all with more confidence and optimism about the future," said Dr. Lee Savio Beers, academy president.
+Pfizer over the weekend began shipping millions of the pediatric shots to states, doctors' offices and pharmacies — in orange caps, to avoid mix-ups with purple-capped vials of adult vaccine.

 Many parents have clamored for vaccine protection for youngsters so they can resume normal childhood activities without risking their own health — or fear bringing the virus home to a more vulnerable family member.
 But CDC's advisers said they recognize many parents also have questions, and may be fearful of the vaccine because of rampant misinformation.

-The panelists said they want parents to ask their pediatrician about the shots — and to understand that they're far better than gambling that their child will escape a serious coronavirus infection.
+Members of the advisory panel said they want parents to ask about the shots — and understand that they're far better than gambling that their child will escape a serious coronavirus infection.
 As for safety, more than 106 million Americans have safely gotten two doses of Pfizer's full-strength shots — including more than 7 million 12- to 15-year-olds.

 "I have vaccinated my kids," said CDC adviser Dr. Helen Keipp Talbot of Vanderbilt University, saying she wouldn't recommend something for other families unless she was comfortable with it for her own.
 "We have seen the devastation of this disease."